Post Pandemic: How CAMOs and airlines can prepare for the next round of challenges

 The world rapidly adjusted to new behaviours following the ravages of COVID.
 There were sighs of relief in businesses, but just when it appeared things may be restoring to normal— albeit a ‘new normal’—other factors dictate a new assessment of quite what that new normal might look like.

 The Russian invasion of Ukraine sends impacts across global economies, oil prices have risen to over $110 per barrel, and many countries are experiencing unprecedented rises in the cost of living.
-Citigroup analysts have said: “…we see the aggregate probability of recession as now approaching 50%.”
+Citigroup analysts have said: “

 The digital approach to airline operations agility